enkidevs/curriculum/java/fundamentals/tips-i/java-8.md

 ---
 ## Content

-With the introduction of Java8, numerous classes and interfaces have been added to the languages as to help users program easier and in a more efficient fashion.
+With the introduction of Java 8, numerous classes and interfaces have been added to the languages as to help users program easier and in a more efficient fashion.

 ---
 ## Game Content